lambda-fairy/maud-book/basic_syntax.md

 }
 ```

 By default, HTML special characters are escaped automatically.
 Wrap the string in `^PreEscaped()` to disable this escaping.
-(This is a special case of the *splice* syntax described in the next section.)
+(This is a special case of the *splice* syntax described in the "dynamic content" section.)

 ## Elements `p`